My £50,000 WooCommerce Hosting Disaster

 Support That Understands WooCommerce

-Generic hosting support can't troubleshoot WooCommerce issues.
-When checkout pages stop working at 2 AM, you need experts.
+Generic hosting support will not troubleshoot WooCommerce issues.
+When checkout breaks at 2 AM, you need experts.
 They must understand WordPress, WooCommerce, and e-commerce hosting.

-Test support quality before committing.
-Ask specific questions about WooCommerce optimization.
-SSL configuration questions.
+Test support before you commit.
+Ask specific questions about WooCommerce optimisation.
+SSL configuration.
 Payment gateway troubleshooting.
-Vague answers indicate inexperienced teams.
+Vague answers signal an inexperienced team.

 24/7 support is non-negotiable for e-commerce.
-Online stores don't close.
-Your hosting support shouldn't either.
+Online stores do not close.
+Your hosting support should not either.
 Phone support resolves urgent issues faster than tickets.

 Look for hosts offering WooCommerce-specific support tiers.
 Managed WooCommerce hosting includes expert support as standard.
 They know common issues.
 They fix problems quickly.